 And when we think of addictions, we usually think of people who struggle with drugs or alcoholism, who display the external signs of their addictions.

 But addictions are not limited to alcohol or drugs.
 There are all sorts of strong, gripping addictions that control us.
 We touched briefly on addictions like television, video games, X-rated materials, and unhealthy eating habits.
 But there are many other addictions in our lives.
 Work is an addiction for many.
 What strong inclinations do you have in your life that cause you to indulge in something repeatedly?

-Paul writes to the Romans, “Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?”
-(Romans 6:16).
+Paul writes to the Romans (6:16) “Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?”

-In other words, Paul is explaining that whatever urges or inclinations you indulge in your life, that you are obedient to, are actually enslaving you and mastering you.
+In other words, Paul is explaining that whatever urges, inclinations that you indulge in your life, that you are obedient to are actually enslaving you and mastering you.